Skip to content

 • "I don't know" is acceptable — MADAM-RAG's contradiction detection is highest, useful only if downstream systems treat 41% non-answers as a feature.

-Vellum (2026) notes most production RAG runs single-agent because the corpus is stable and write-controlled.
+Vellum (2026) notes that most production RAG runs single-agent because the corpus is stable and write-controlled.
 The robustness premium matters only when poisoning is in the threat model and retrieval-side defenses fall short.

 The framing rests on one 2026 evaluation, one attack family, and a factoid QA dataset.
 The ranking can invert when: